MiaHub/Korean/about.md

 ---

 <p class="message">
-  I will try to write down most of what i learn.
+  I will try to write down most of what I learn.
-  So that i can remember it better.
+  So that I can remember it better.
 </p>

 #### Style: